AngeloZuo/react-demo/README.md

 Database: MongoDB

 Plan:
-1. Add more features about React, such as router.
+1. Add more features about React, such as router, propType.
 2. Add Unit tests for React and Koa.
 3. Fix defects.
 Refactor all the time.